Is there a financial decision that people agonize over more than buying a vehicle?

 Fig. 4 $7500 / 7 years = $1,071 cost per year.

-I’ll never get back the thousands I wasted buying a brand vehicle I couldn’t afford.
+I’ll never get back the thousands I wasted buying a brand new vehicle I couldn’t afford.
 But by being willing to correct a money mistake, my wife and I immediately improved our financial situation.

 Why the $1500 Rule Works